Authors and publishers -- United States -- Correspondence

 Leicester Hemingway collection of Ernest Hemingway and Hemingway Family archives

 Scope and Contents The Hemingway Family Archive joins Hemingway archives in more than 75 private and institutional collections, the most distinguished of which include those at the John F. Kennedy Presidential Library & Museum, in Boston, and the Harry Ransom Humanities Research Center at the University of Texas at Austin.
 Compiled by writer Leicester Hemingway (1915-1982), the younger brother of Ernest Hemingway (1899-1961), in the process of researching and writing his biography, ...

-Scope and Contents This collection contains 8 folders with correspondence between Wilfred Davison and different American writers and academics.
+This collection contains eight folders with correspondence between Wilfred Davison and different American writers and academics.
 There are 55 letters in total, dating from December 27th, 1920 to May 2nd, 1929.